 Two high-priority regional DAPs are currently being developed by the RA in the Northern Rivers and Hawkesbury-Nepean Valley.

-Read the draft Disaster Adaptation Plan Guidelines (PDF 6.87MB)
+Read the draft Disaster Adaptation Plan Guidelines (PDF 6.87MB) that we consulted on.

 Read a 4 page overview of the draft Disaster Adaptation Plan Guidelines (PDF 1.18MB)